minitz/minitz/README.md

 5. How to use minitz

-  The file "timezones.c" contains all the necessary code plus a test section at the end.
+  The file "timezones.c" and accompanying header file "timezones.h" contain the code for determining a time zone from a lat/long while the time zone offset and daylight savings calculation code is in "tzmaths.c" and "tzmaths.h".
 The supplied makefile builds an executable with this test code.
 This can be run to perform a regression test.
 It goes through a couple of hundred city lat/longs and checks that the correct time zone is found for each.
 It also prints the computed local time for each city, based on the PC's UTC time.

   All you need to do is look at the very simple "get_timezone" function